ericaleh/FestivalWebsite/README.md

 ## License

-This project is private and proprietary to Flights & Sounds Festival.
+This project is private and proprietary to Onset Festival.

 ## Support